Electrical Construction Apprentice

 Professional Licensure and/or Certification Information

-Northwood Tech’s Electrical Construction Apprenticeship meets the requirements of the Bureau of Apprenticeship Standards in Wisconsin.
-Northwood Tech has not made a determination whether this program meets licensure requirements in states other than Wisconsin.
-Students who may be seeking professional licensure in states other than Wisconsin should contact the appropriate apprenticeship bureau or licensing board in that state to verify that the Northwood Tech program meets licensure or certification requirements.
-To be eligible for testing and/or licensing in the state of Wisconsin, you may be required to obtain a social security number.
+Northwood Tech’s Electrical Construction Apprenticeship is designed to prepare students to meet the educational requirements for licensure to be employed/practice in the state of Wisconsin and Minnesota.
+The College has not determined and does not guarantee its required courses meet the requirements for preparation, examination, or licensure in states/territories other than Wisconsin and Minnesota as documented on the licensure and certification disclosure webpage.
+Students who may be seeking professional licensure in states/territories other than Wisconsin and Minnesota should contact the appropriate apprenticeship bureau or licensing board in that state/territory to verify that the Northwood Tech program meets licensure or certification requirements.
+To be eligible for testing and/or licensing in the state of Wisconsin or Minnesota, you may be required to obtain a social security number.

 Contact